wp-plugins/facebook-feed-grabber/readme.txt

 * Changed the locale option to retrieve a list of locales via CURL instead of allow_url_fopen.
 * Improved App credential validation.
 (Added validation when the options page is loaded).
 * Improved options upgradability.
+* Changed the options page javascript to use Backbone.js and jQuery.
 * Moved ffg setup class and hooks to it's own file (ffg-setup.php).
+* Moved admin files to an 'admin' folder.
 * Improved inline documentation to better match the [WP PHP Documentation Standards](http://make.wordpress.org/core/handbook/inline-documentation-standards/php-documentation-standards/#5-inline-comments).
 * Improved text localization.
 * Changed the ffg_cache class to be based on static methods and properties.